-The comparative advantage stems from the ability to produce goods and services at low opportunity costs, which is influenced by how available economic resources (also called factors of production) are and how good their quality is.
-For
+Comparative advantages come from the ability to produce goods and services at low opportunity costs, which is influenced by the availability of economic resources (also called factors of production) and their quality.
+For example, several countries

 Comparative Advantage